-Definition and Description of Stickybacks
+Stickybacks - Definition and Description

 Below are four stickyback photographs from the author's collection.
 The top two of unknown ladies are from 54 North Street Brighton.
 The pair below, cut from a strip, are dated on the reverse 1912 and were taken at Mr Stickybacks in Dublin and feature, left to right, Miss Dolly Hill, Mrs Ludlow Carlemes (Florrie), Miss Amie Rigby and Miss Kate Young.
 Note that there is no trace of the photographer's sign board in the second of these examples from Dublin - but we would obviously still describe this as a "stickyback" photograph.

-Various stickybacks photographers also produced real photograph postcards.
-In many of these cases details of the photographer are printed on the reverse.
-These did not include a sign board in the image, but postcards were sometimes poorly framed, with excessive background above or to the side of the subject/s.
+Some Stickyback photographers also produced real photograph postcards.
+In some of these cases details of the photographer are printed on the reverse.
+These generally did not include a sign board in the image, but postcards were sometimes poorly framed, with excessive background above or to the side of the subject/s.
 They often contain numerals just visible inside the edge of the image as a permanent record of the job / image number.
 Because of this intrusive part of the image often surviving postcard sized proofs have been subsequently cropped to a smaller size when they are pasted into albums.
 If the customer wanted an enlargement from the negative, they were probably provided with a better printed product without the visible job number.

 SOME THOUGHTS ON RECOGNISING STICKYBACK PHOTOGRAPHS.

 1. sizes tend to be small in size - 25x30mm (portrait) to around 50x75mm (landscape).
 Individual images show single individuals or up to four subjects.

 2. Stickybacks generally had gum on the reverse side which was activated when moistened (hence the name "Stickybacks).
 Over the years however this gum has often been lost.
 Because of the gum, the reverse was generally blank.